 Political relations between Algeria and Germany are good.
-Even in the 1990s, when Algeria was struck by a wave of Islamist terrorist attacks, Germany maintained diplomatic contacts with the country.
-In 2001, President Abdelaziz Bouteflika became the first Algerian president to pay an official visit to Germany.
-He visited Berlin again in December 2010.
+Even in the 1990s, when Algeria suffered the effects of Islamist terrorist attacks, Germany maintained diplomatic contacts with the country.
+In 2001, the then President Abdelaziz Bouteflika became the first Algerian President to pay an official visit to Germany.
 The visit by then Federal President Horst Köhler in November 2007 was the first state visit to Algeria by a German President.
-Federal Chancellor Angela Merkel visited Algeria in July 2008 and again in September 2018.
-On 20 March 2019, Algerian Deputy Prime Minister and Foreign Minister Ramtane Lamamra met Foreign Minister Heiko Maas in Berlin.
+The first trip abroad by the current President Abdelmadjid Tebboune was to Berlin on 19 January 2020 to attend the Berlin Conference on Libya.

-Germany’s principal exports to Algeria are machinery, motor vehicles and vehicle parts, as well as chemical products.
-Its primary imports from Algeria are oil, chemical products and other raw materials.
-Over 200 German companies have operations in Algeria, together employing more than 2000 people in the country.
-The German-Algerian Chamber of Industry and Commerce has some 800 members.
+Germany is the fourth biggest supplier of Algerian imports.
+Germany’s principal exports to Algeria are motor vehicles and vehicle parts, machinery and chemical products.
+Its primary imports from Algeria are oil and petrochemicals.
+The German-Algerian Chamber of Industry and Commerce has some 350 members.

 In addition to the German-Algerian Joint Economic Commission that Federal Chancellor Merkel and President Bouteflika agreed to set up in 2011, the energy partnership established between the two countries in 2015 has provided another forum for promoting bilateral business contacts.
-The first German-Algerian Agricultural Forum was held in November 2015.
+The second German-Algerian Energy Conference was held on 28 November 2019 in Algiers.